SpectraLogic/ds3_python_sdk/README.md

 To install the ds3_python_sdk, either clone the latest code, or download a release bundle from [Releases](http://github.com/SpectraLogic/ds3_python_sdk/releases).
 Once the code has been download, cd into the bundle, and install it with `sudo python setup.py install`

-Once `setup.py` completes the ds3_python_sdk should be installed and available to be imported in python scripts.
+Once `setup.py` completes the ds3_python_sdk should be installed and available to be imported into python scripts.

 SDK
 ---